The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 The author of 60 pieces of legislation that have become law, some of David’s specific legislative highlights include:

-David has also been a champion for economic growth in Oklahoma, having notched one of the most pro-business voting records in the Legislature and having co-authored landmark workers compensation reforms.
-David has also worked to advance the conversation about how tax policy reform can create a better environment for economic growth.
+David has also been a champion for economic growth in Oklahoma, having notched one of the most pro-business voting records in the Legislature.
+David has also been a champion of more transparency in the legislative process, better public schools, higher teacher pay, and higher voter participation.

-David has also used the bully pulpit of his position to bring attention to important events, people, and places.
+David has also used the bully pulpit of his position to bring attention to important events, people, and places, especially in Oklahoma City.
 He led a successful effort to place a portrait of Ralph Ellison in the Capitol, and he also spearheaded the state’s first official recognition of Hanukkah.
 He also organized a project to place signage marking Route 66 throughout Oklahoma City.
 David has also carried resolutions in the Senate to recognize events like Oklahoma City’s 125th birthday, the centennial of Jim Thorpe’s 1912 Olympics, the 50th anniversary of Oklahoma’s first African American Senator, the 20th anniversary of the Oklahoma City Bombing, and the annual winner of the Jim Thorpe Award.
-In 2016, David was also instrumental in securing the filming of the hit NBC television show “American Ninja Warrior” in Oklahoma City.
+In 2016, David also played a critical role in securing the filming of the hit NBC television show “American Ninja Warrior” for Oklahoma City.

 Political cartoon of Senator David Holt from The Oklahoma Gazette